andrmark3/Book_Reviewer_Django_RF/README.md

 ```

 ## Connecting to the Application
-You can connect to the application by the default created user.
+You can connect to the application by the default user.

 ```bash
 username : morotech